Getting Started with Higher (ST5-7) Training

 **RCOA Training Certificates (IAC, IAOC, CLTC and ILTC) are required to be present in your e-Portfolio**.

-Higher trainees will be invited to attend a Post Final FRCA meeting with the Training Programme Director.
+Trainees will be invited to attend a meeting with the Training Programme Director before entering Higher Training.
 The meeting is not mandatory but the School Executive committee highly recommend that you do attend.

 The aim of this meeting is to offer advice on how to optimise your ST5-7 years with further information on Advanced modules alongside career guidance, recommendations on CV building and information on non-clinical opportunities available.